Skip to main content

 Notes

-• Issues are created in the repository you selected during setup
+• Issues are created in the repository(ies) accessible to the installed GitHub App

 • Odin does not update or close GitHub issues automatically.
 Status management stays in Odin.